usnistgov/800-63-3/sp800-63-3/definitions.md

 #### Presentation Attack Detection (PAD)
 Automated determination of a presentation attack.
 A subset of presentation attack determination methods, referred to as *liveness detection*, involve measurement and analysis of anatomical characteristics or involuntary or voluntary reactions, in order to determine if a biometric sample is being captured from a living subject present at the point of capture.

+#### Protected Session
+A session established on an authenticated protected channel.

 #### Pseudonym
 A name other than a legal name.